relaernu/etl_project/README.md

 ### Project Intro/Objective

-The purpose of this project is to create a database of movies where we can search the title and all the information regarding the movie will show up.
-By seaching through our data base wwe can also look up with platform the movie is available on whether it is Netflix or Disney+.
+The purpose of this project is to create a database of movies where users can search for a movie and all its information, and determine if it is available on Netflix or Disney+

 ### The Extraction

-The 2 datasets we use are [Netflix](https://www.kaggle.com/shivamb/netflix-shows) and [Disney+](https://www.kaggle.com/unanimad/disney-plus-shows) which were derived from Kaggle.
-We also used [IMDB](https://www.imdb.com/interfaces/) to create database for other people to search movie base on the title or region to see whether it is readily available for them and which platform it is on
+The 2 datasets we have used are [Netflix](https://www.kaggle.com/shivamb/netflix-shows) and [Disney+](https://www.kaggle.com/unanimad/disney-plus-shows) which were sourced from Kaggle.
+In addition, we incorporated them with the dataset of [IMDB](https://www.imdb.com/interfaces/) to standardise the rating for all movies and create our database to help users search for movies (e.g. by title or region) that are readily available on either streaming platform.

 ### The Transformation

-We cleaned up the data by separating the directors for the movies with multiple directors and the regions as well.
-Once we completed the cleaning we merge the datasets and these 2 steps were completed using SQL.
-The filtering was completed by using jupyter notebook and python script in flask in order to find the movies and information from the datasets for the 2 streaming platforms.
+As some movies are directed by more than one director, we cleaned up the data by separating a list of directors’ names from the provided data.
+Similarly, we did the same for a list of movie regions as some movies can be viewed in more than one region.
+We used jupyter notebooks for testing and once the data cleaning was completed, we merged the datasets by using SQL.
+We also used python script in flask to find movies and their information from the Netflix and Disney+ datasets.

 ### The Data Storage

-This project will use relational database to store the data
+This project used a relational database to store the data.

 ### Instruction

-For the code to run properly there are several steps to be taken Please follow the steps below

-1. pip install kaggle
+1. Open gitbash/terminal and run “conda activate PythonData”.
-2. pip install psycopg2
+2. Next, run “pip install kaggle”.
-3. Get your kaggle.json file for api key form kaggle.com
+3. Then, run “pip install psycopg2”.
-4. Sign in or register an account
+4. Sign in or register for an account on kaggle.com to get your kaggle.json file for api key.
+Once you are in your account, go to “Account” and click on “Create New API Token”.
-5. Once you have opened an account, create an api token
+5. Gitpull the project folder and add your downloaded kaggle.json file to the folder as shown in screenshot.
+6. Create a dblogin.json file and include the following information with your postgresSQL username and password: { "username" : "xxxx", "password" : "xxxx", "database" : "movies"}.
+Save it to the project folder as shown in screenshot.
+7. Create a “resources” folder as shown in screenshot.
+8. In postgresSQL, create a database and name it “movies”.
+9. Run jupyter notebooks in the following order: “01_Prepare_Files.ipynb”, “02_Load_IMDB_data”, “03_Load_Kaggle_Data”.
+The extracted files will be saved in the “resources” folder in the project folder.